ranrotx/cfn-vpc-flowlog/README.md

 }
 ```

 2. Upload the Lambda function `index.js`.
 Use the IAM role created above for permissions.
+A 30 second execuation timeout should be fine.
 3. Take note of the ARN of the lambda function.
 4. Use the `sample.template` CloudFormation template and create a VPC with flow logs enabled.
-5. Use the `Gruntfile.sample` to create your own `Gruntfile.js`.
-Replace the `region`, `000000000000`, and `functionname` in the ARN with values that make sense for you.
+You'll need to specify the ARN of your Lambda function along with other inputs such as the VPC CIDR to create, log retention time etc.

+## Other notes

+This project was mainly created for demonstration purposes.
+As such, I can easily see it being modified to make the Lambda function more modular.
+For example, when I get the time one idea I have is to modify it to take generic inputs so that it can be re-used to enable flow logging on not just an entire VPC but maybe at the subnet and/or ENI level.